quicwg/ops-drafts/draft-ietf-quic-manageability.md

 - packet number: All packets except Version Negotiation and Retry packets have an associated packet number; however, this packet number is encrypted, and therefore not of use to on-path observers.
-The offset of the packet number is encoded in the header for packets with long headers, while it is implicit (depending on Destination Connection ID length) in short header packets.
+The offset of the packet number is encoded in long headers, while it is implicit (depending on Destination Connection ID length) in short headers.
   The length of the packet number is cryptographically obfuscated.

-- key phase: The Key Phase bit, present in short headers, specifies the keys used to encrypt the packet, supporting key rotation.
+- key phase: The Key Phase bit, present in short headers, specifies the keys used to encrypt the packet to support key rotation.
 The Key Phase bit is cryptographically obfuscated.

 ## Coalesced Packets {#coalesced}